-Whenever a journey faced an error, there was no endpoint-flow to show the failure status until we headed towards the History tab and searched for the root cause of the error.
+Whenever a journey faces an error, there is no endpoint flow to show the failure status until the user heads towards the History tab and searches for the error's root cause..
 However, in this case, we will be using the Try Catch block, which would not only successfully execute our journey, but would also highlight the error, if any, in the response without stopping its execution.

-To add the Try Catch block, click on the + icon and then click on the Business Logic block.
-This block shows all the various types of business/conditional logic that can be used.
+To add the Try Catch block, click the Add a step button (+ icon) and then click Business Logic.
 Select the Try Catch option from the drop-down menu.

 This action will send an email to the email ID that the user will specify as an input to Facebook Messenger: